mpinsonnault/mpinsonnault.github.io/_pages/about.md

 My blurb
 ======
-My main reserch interests are in the field of symplectic topology and geometry, which is a branch of mathematics concerned with the study of symplectic manifolds i.e. geometric structures that arise naturally in the study of classical and quantum mechanics.
+My main research interests are in the field of symplectic topology and geometry, which is a branch of mathematics concerned with the study of symplectic manifolds i.e. geometric structures that arise naturally in the study of classical and quantum mechanics.
 My work particularly focuses on several key areas within this field:

 1. **Symplectic and Hamiltonian Group Actions**: Pinsonnault investigates the actions of groups on symplectic manifolds, exploring how these actions can be used to understand the manifold's geometry and topology.
 This includes classifications of Hamiltonian group actions, which are symmetries of the manifold that preserve its symplectic structure.